What Is Considered a Lowball Offer? Tips to Spot and Avoid Them

 - Learning about local and national real estate market trends and variables

-- Knowing whether you’re in a buyer’s or seller’s market
+- Knowing whether you’re in a buyer’s or seller’s market can significantly impact negotiation expectations

 - Finding out local stats including average days on market and list to sale price